tmesaglio/duck-river-biodiversity-survey/content/author/_index.md

 I'm a huge proponent of the online biodiversity citizen science platform iNaturalist, on which I'm a curator and forum moderator.
 I've uploaded over 39,000 observations to the platform across almost 6000 species, and have made >227,000 identifications for other users.
 You can find me on iNaturalist as ['thebeachcomber'](https://www.inaturalist.org/people/thebeachcomber).

-I've also written two books: a short ebook on scientific etymology, [It's Helico-pter, not Heli-copter: A Beginner's Guide to Deconstructing Scientific Words and Names](https://www.amazon.com.au/dp/B082Y712YD), and a hardcover field guide, [Seashells of North Haven Beach] (https://seashellsofnorthhavenbeach.company.site).
+I've also written two books: a short ebook on scientific etymology, [It's Helico-pter, not Heli-copter: A Beginner's Guide to Deconstructing Scientific Words and Names](https://www.amazon.com.au/dp/B082Y712YD), and a hardcover field guide, [Seashells of North Haven Beach](https://seashellsofnorthhavenbeach.company.site).

 ![](rainbow.JPG)